10 Day Master Plant Dieta & Integration Retreat

 Retreat Accommodations, Meals, and Activities

-In the jungle, our days will be guided by the wisdom of the plants, the teachings of Maestra Olinda, and the practices of dieta: ritual, solitude, and connection.
-Together, we will participate in Ayahuasca ceremonies and deepen our relationship with the natural world through rest, reflection, and communion with the master plants.
+Our days will be guided by the wisdom of the plants, the teachings of Maestra Olinda, and the practices of dieta: ritual, solitude, and deep connection.
+We will participate in four Ayahuasca ceremonies and allow space for rest, reflection, and communion with the master plants.

 Master Plant Dieta Retreat

-• One-on-one Zoom integration calls will begin one month prior to the retreat, along with a group call one week before.
+• Group integration calls prior to departure to help you prepare for the dieta.
 After the retreat, we will also hold group calls to support your ongoing journey.

 • 4 ayahuasca ceremonies over 10 days in the Jungle.